AirshipWeb/airship-website/src/pages/blog/airship-update-may-2020.md

 event, make it easy to get specific people in the same room to discuss a specific topic, or participate in multiple team meetings.
 Evenings allow for relationship building and problem sharing.

-The list of groups attending, and their planned sessions is available on this [*calendar*]( https://ethercalc.openstack.org/126u8ek25noy).
+The list of groups attending and their planned sessions are available on this [*calendar*]( https://ethercalc.openstack.org/126u8ek25noy).

-The Airship sessions are scheduled for:
+The Airship sessions will be in one-hour increments and will be recorded.
+The sessions are scheduled for:

 **Thursday 04-June**
 - 13:00-14:00 UTC (08:00-09:00 CDT)